 Scaling a business employs the use of many of the elements of a well planned growth program discussed previously, but with an added ingredient: "Leveraging", the art of.
 It also requires a well designed and managed financial model to operate from while executing each aspect of the scaling plan.
 And it does, naturally, involve more risk than simple organic or basic acquisitional growth plans.
 The rate of growth is somewhat proportionate to the risk and degree of leverage, but the metrical results usually outweigh the risks.

 What Value Do You want in 5 years?

 Are you satisfied with your company's current size, profit and value?
 If so, scaling is not for you.
 Are you at a stage in both your and your company's life where you have worked hard to grow it by 5-7% annually, but now it is still worth only a bit more than it was 5 years ago?
 This is a typical scenario.
 Perhaps a scaling plan is what you need.

 Growth and scaling rates are not the same.
 We would consider 5-10% annual growth to be normal and healthy.
-But, when a company embarks on a scaling plan the growth rate in "value' increases at a much higher rate than simple organic growth.
-And "Value" is what it is all about.
+But, when a company embarks on a scaling plan the growth rate in "value' increases at a much higher rate than resources invested.
+"Value" is what it is all about.

 A very conservative scaling rate involves "growth rates" of 12-25% annually But with a value growth of some 40% annually.
 Individual growth rates of each component are modest, but when one overlays each rate the compounding effect allows you to achiever values that grow exponentially.
 Growth rate and scaling rate numbers are apples to oranges.
 Why?
 Because a creative scaling plan does not add mass of people, facilities and overhead as an organic growth only rate would require.
 It increases value though leveraging, layering and financial balancing.